 If any European capital knows how to enjoy the good life, it's Vienna.
 Compared to most modern urban centers, the pace of life here is slow.
 Locals linger over pastry and coffee at cafés.
 Concerts and classical music abound.
 And chatting with friends at a wine garden is not a special event but a way of life.

 Make it a point to stop by Demel, the ultimate Viennese chocolate shop, filled with Art Nouveau boxes of choco-dreams come true: Kandierte Veilchen (candied violet petals), Katzenzungen (cats' tongues), and much more.
-An impressive cancan of cakes is displayed to tempt you into springing for the 10-euro cake-and-coffee deal (point to the cake you want).
-You'll sure to see Sacher torte, the local specialty.
+An impressive cancan of cakes is displayed to tempt you into springing for the cake-and-coffee deal (point to the cake you want).
+You're sure to see Sacher torte, the local specialty.
 Apart from its apricot filling, the recipe seems pretty simple...chocolate on chocolate.
 You can sit inside the shop, with a view of the cake-making, or outside, with the street action.
-Fancy shops like this boast on their sign: "K.u.K." (meaning good enough for the "König und Kaiser" — king and emperor).
+Fancy shops like this boast on their sign: "K.u.K." (meaning good enough for the König und Kaiser — king and emperor).

 Of the many wine-garden suburbs, Grinzing is the most famous and lively.
 To avoid tour groups, try Nussdorf, popular with Viennese.
-Music-lovers head to Heiligenstadt to visit the Beethovenhaus wine-garden, where the composer lived and began work on his Ninth Symphony.
+Music-lovers head to Heiligenstadt to visit the Beethovenhaus wine garden, where the composer lived and began work on his Ninth Symphony.

 Vienna claims to be the only city with a cuisine of its own.
 Vienna soups come with fillings, such as semolina dumpling or pancake slices.
 Wiener schnitzel is a breaded and fried veal (or pork) cutlet.
 For hardcore Viennese cuisine, drop by a Würstelstand.
 The local hot-dog stand is a fixture on city squares throughout the old center, serving a variety of hot dogs and pickled side dishes with a warm corner-meeting-place atmosphere.
 Or eat at Buffet Trzesniewski, famous for finger sandwiches with toppings like chicken liver or herring.
-The Naschmarkt Old World market has two parallel lanes — one lined with fun eateries, the other featuring high-end produce and gourmet goodies.
+The Naschmarkt open-air market has two parallel lanes — one lined with fun eateries, the other featuring high-end produce and gourmet goodies.
 This is where top chefs like to get their ingredients.

-In this sleepy city, culture is king and locals are experts in the art of good living.
+In this regal city, culture is king and locals are experts in the art of good living.
 Any traveler with an interest in slowing down and experiencing the finer things — a good cup of coffee, fine wine, heavenly music, or a Sacher torte with whipped cream — will feel right at home.